unluckyjori/PeakBanMod/README.md

 ---

 **Disclaimer**: This mod is for educational and administrative purposes.
-Use responsibly and in accordance with game terms of service.
+Use responsibly and in accordance with game's terms of service.

 ---